 I am currently developing collaborative projects integrating evolutionary ecology, ecological genomics, chemical ecology and conservation ecology.
 These projects are aimed at better understanding how current anthropogenic environmental problems (global change, biological invasions, deforestation, etc) affect ecological interactions among species, evolutionary processes, the structure of communities and ecosystem functioning.

-Curtis AN, BIDART MG.
-2017.
+Curtis A.N., and M.G.
+BIDART 2017.
 Effects of chemical management for invasive plants on the performance of Lithobates pipiens tadpoles.
 Environmental Toxicology and Chemistry.
 Vol. 9999. pp. 1-7.

-Ryan S, and Bidart-Bouzat MG.
+Ryan S., and BIDART MG.
 2014.
 Natal insect experience with host plant secondary chemistry leads to plasticity in oviposition behavior.
 Entomologia Experimentalis et Applicata 154: 216-227.

 Hoostal, M., M.G.
-Bidart-Bouzat, and J.L.
+BIDART, and J.L.
 Bouzat.
 2008.
 Local adaptation of microbial communities to heavy metal stress in polluted sediments of Lake Erie.
 FEMS Microbiology Ecology 65:156-168.

-Wander, M.M. and M.G.
-Bidart-Bouzat.
+Wander, M.M., and M.G.
+BIDART.
 2000.
 Tillage practice influences on the physical protection, bioavailability and composition of particulate organic matter.
 Biology and Fertility of Soils 32:360-367